strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 To create a new folder in the Media Library:

 1. Click on **Add new folder** in the upper right of the Media Library interface.
-2. In the window that pops up, type a name for the new folder in the _Folder name_ field.
+2. In the window that pops up, type a name for the new folder in the _Name_ field.
-3. (optional) In the _Folder location_ drop-down list, choose a location for the new folder.
+3. (optional) In the _Location_ drop-down list, choose a location for the new folder.
 The default location is the active folder.
-4. Click **Save**.
+4. Click **Create**.

 ::: note
 There is no limit to how deep your folders hierarchy can go, but bear in mind it might take some effort to reach a deeply nested folder, as the Media Library currently has no visual hierarchy indication.
 Searching for files using the ![Search icon](../assets/icons/search.svg) on the right side of the user interface might be a faster alternative to finding the asset you are looking for.